 The asymmetry of engagement was also engaged explicitly in research through efforts to support socially negotiated, symmetrical use.
-The RAVE media space, for example, allowed individuals to customize rules for media space interactions based around predefined services (e.g., a short, one-way video connection glance; a temporary, two-way audiovisual connection; an open-ended, long-term audiovisual connection office-share, etc...)
-[10].
+The RAVE media space, for example, allowed individual users to customize rules for media space interactions based around predefined services (e.g., a short, one-way video connection glance; a temporary, specifically-requested, two-way audiovisual connection videophone; an open-ended, long-term audio/video connection office-share, etc...)
+[9].
 While the rules enabled agent-based, technical mediation of system asymmetry, the symmetry in the system was negotiated within the social sphere as individuals with media space nodes had to both agree to a particular scope of engagement before it would be supported by the system.